A mixed fractional CIR model: positivity and an implicit Euler scheme: Convergence of the implicit Euler scheme for the singular equation

-for some (random) constant $C>0$ depending on $T$, $b$, $\|z\|_{\alpha,T}$, and $\|M\|_{\alpha,T}$.
-This completes the proof. \end{proof} In the following, we illustrate the behavior of the mixed fractional CIR model and the implicit Euler scheme.
+In the following, we illustrate the behavior of the mixed fractional CIR model and the implicit Euler scheme.
 We simulate the short rate process $r_t$ on the interval $[0,10]$ with different numbers of sample paths.